The best restaurants in Cali, Colombia

 There is much to see in Cali and its surroundings.
 Be surprised by Colombia’s swinging city, which has so much more to offer besides its famous nightlife.

-Fun things to do
+14 tips on fun things to do

 1. Go salsa dancing!

-Throw your Dutch hips into battle on the dance floor!
+Throw your hips into battle on the dance floor!
 Dance schools, salsa bars and hostels are happy to give you your first salsa lesson.
 With a salsa tour and workshop, you are immediately initiated into the secrets of salsa.
 Ready to start dancing in Cali’s salsa hotspots?
 Check here the best salsa clubs of Cali!
 If you really want to experience salsa then visiting the annual Feria de Cali in December is a must: the whole city is completely in salsa atmosphere with a parade of dancers and performances in the center.
 Bring earplugs because the sound is at >100 db.
-At the Museo De La Salsa in Barrio Obrero, learn all about the history of salsa in Cali and the world.
+At the Museo De La Salsa in Barrio Obrero, you can learn all about the history of salsa in Cali and the world.
 It is the oldest salsa museum in the world.
 Read about our own experience with salsa dancing in Cali.

 2. Enjoy the atmosphere in the San Antonio neighborhood